AlexStraton/AlexStraton/README.md

 ## Hi there 👋
 ### About Me

-💻 I’m an avid software engineer passionate about constantly learning and building efficient systems and applications that make a positive impact around the world.
+💻 I’m a software engineer passionate about constantly learning and building efficient systems and applications that make a positive impact around the world.

 🚀 After transitioning out of teaching and translation, I attended the Northcoders bootcamp to sharpen my skills.
 I am now in my first junior full-stack developer role.